 Alternately, employees shall be compensated for out of class assignments at the rate of the higher paid class after 30 cumulative days.
 Compensation would begin on the 31st day assigned.
 To calculate when this standard has been met for employees on alternate work schedules, 30 cumulative days is equal to 176 regular (non-overtime) hours worked out-of-class in a single classification.
-Out-of-class assignments will accrue on a fiscal year basis and shall not be carried forward into the next fiscal year.
+Outof-class assignments will accrue on a fiscal year basis and shall not be carried forward into the next fiscal year, except in the circumstances cited in the City Memorandum entitled "Policy on Out-of-Class Assignments" dated July 16, 1997.